chrisweb/waveform-visualizer/README.md

     }, [])

     // here is some pseudo code to show you what to when another sound (song) gets played
+    // we replace the wave data (peaks) of the previous song with the data for the current song
     //playerRef.current.onPlayCallback((sound) => {
     //    const peaksArray = sound.waveData
     //    waveformRef.current.setWaveData(peaksArray)
+    //})

+    // and here is some pseudo code to show you have to change the range display
+    // when your player is playing a sound (song)
+    // the range value is the playing progress in percent, so a value between 0 and 100
+    //playerRef.current.onPlayingCallback((progressInPercent) => {
+    //    waveformRef.current.draw(progressInPercent)
     //})

     const initializeWaveform = useCallback(() => {